 Hankook, the world's seventh-largest tire maker, said it will build the $800 million facility in Clarksville.
-Construction on the 1.5 million-square-foot facility is scheduled to begin by the end of next year, and it will begin making high-end performance tires in 2016.
+Construction on the 1.5 million-square-foot facility is scheduled to begin by the end of next year, and it will begin making high-end performance tires by early 2016.

 Seung Hwa Suh, Hankook's vice chairman and CEO, called the construction of the U.S. plant "the next natural phase for our continued growth."
-He said the decision to locate in Tennessee was the result of a year of discussions with state officials, and he cited the central location and existing auto industry as major factors.
+He told reporters that the decision to locate in Tennessee was the result of a year of discussions with state officials, and he cited the central location and existing auto industry as major factors.

 Clarksville is also home to a steel cord plant for Japanese tire maker Bridgestone, which has its Americas headquarters in Nashville.

 Not all the news has been good for the tire industry in Tennessee in recent years.
 Goodyear in 2011 shut its plant about 100 miles to the west in Union City, causing 1,800 workers to lose their jobs.

 Tennessee Gov. Bill Haslam said officials showed Hankook several locations in the state.

 "Our first goal, obviously, is to get them to locate in Tennessee," Haslam told reporters.
 "At the end of the day, they have to make the call.
 But we showed them locations throughout the state, including there."

 The state offered $72 million in incentives to improve infrastructure, training and a cultural program to help Korean families integrate into the community.
 Local governments approved another package worth $50 million.
 Those figures don't include statutory tax credits that depend on investment and hiring thresholds, or the value of land where the plant will be built.

 Haslam has warned that Volkswagen's talks with the United Auto Workers union at its Chattanooga plant could harm the state's ability to recruit other foreign manufactures to the state.
 He said the issue came up during talks with Hankook.